I Can Feel My Menstrual Cup: Causes & Prevention

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-I’ve been using a menstrual cup for almost two years, and I can’t be happier.
+I’ve been using a menstrual cup for almost a couple of years now and it is my favorite eco-friendly swap.

 “I can feel my menstrual cup inside me when I insert it – is it normal?”